azavea/django-ecsmanage/README.md

 other management command on an AWS Elastic Container Service (ECS) cluster.

-Useful for running migrations and other one-off commands in staging and production environments.
-With `django-ecsmanage`, you can easily run migrations on a remote cluster from the command line:
+With `django-ecsmanage`, you can easily run migrations and other one-off tasks on a remote cluster from the command line:

 ```